richeney/ansible-install-terraform/README.md

 # Install Terraform

-Ansible role to install the Terraform using APT for either Ubuntu 16.04 (xenial), 18.04 (bionic) or 20.04 (focal).
+Ansible role to install the Terraform using APT for either Ubuntu 20.04 (focal), 22.04 (jammy), or 24.04 (noble).

+Updated to handle ARM for the new Surface 7 Laptop.

 Based on the Linux | Ubuntu/Debian tab within <https://www.terraform.io/downloads>.